 MHS offers numerous groups over the year, including interpersonal process, support/theme (e.g., LGBTQ support, adult children of alcoholics, grief), and psycho-educational (e.g., mindfulness for anxiety, social skills, DBT) groups.
 All of these groups are co-facilitated.

-Postdocs currently provide two hours/week of access coverage.
-Students can “drop-in” and meet with an access provider for a brief consultation.
+Postdocs currently provide two hours/week of on call/triage coverage.
+Students can “drop-in” and meet with an on call/triage provider for a brief consultation.
 Students discuss their concerns, and then are assigned internally (e.g., 60-minute scheduled consultation/intake or single session appointment) or referred out.

 Behavioral health providers (BHPs) work with medical providers and students to consider the physical, emotional, and behavioral aspects of health and determine therapeutic courses of action.
 BHPs help students develop behavioral change plans for tobacco cessation, weight loss, alcohol use, exercise or other lifestyle modifications.
 BHPs also help develop skills to effectively manage emotional or behavioral difficulties such as stress, anxiety, depression, fatigue, anger, and relationship problems.

-Postdocs establish a liaison relationship with a UW-Madison department, student service organization, or campus group.
+Postdocs can establish a liaison relationship with a UW-Madison department, student service organization, or campus group.
 Postdocs are consultants and provide presentations/workshops on mental health topics for students or staff within the organization they work with.
-Postdocs also respond to other outreach requests for programming throughout the year.
+Postdocs participate in at least four outreach requests for programming throughout the year.

 Let’s Talk are no-cost, informal, drop-in confidential consultations at locations around campus that are available to students throughout the academic year.
 Let’s Talk counselors can help provide insight, support, and information about other resources.
 Let’s Talk is not a substitute for formal counseling and doesn’t constitute mental health treatment, but gives students an opportunity to address concerns, explore solutions, and understand how counseling might be helpful.